 The 5 C’s of Diamonds

 When measuring the qualities of a diamond, there are 4 major things that diamond evaluators look at.
-They consider a diamond’s cut, clarity, color. carat weight.
+They consider a diamond’s cut, clarity, colour. carat weight.
 These 4 C’s determine the 5th C of diamonds ….
 Cost.

 These are the 5 C’s of diamonds.

 In general, the 4 C’s are evaluated like this: Cut is evaluated based on the number of facets on the diamond and the angle to each other at which they're cut.
 There is a strict mathematical proportion involved in the cutting process that, when adhered to perfectly, creates a near-total reflection of light from the inside of the diamond into the eye.
 Clarity is simpler to evaluate.
 The clearer a diamond is, the more it's worth.
-Color is similar.
-The closer a diamond is to colorless, the more valuable it's.
+Colour is similar.
+The closer a diamond is to colourless, the more valuable it's.
 Carat weight is simply how much the diamond weighs.
 Since diamond is a uniformly dense substance, the more a diamond weighs, the bigger it's and the more it's worth.

 it's common among diamond shoppers to consider only 2 C’s: carat weight and cost.
 There is a perception that the bigger a diamond is, the more valuable it's.
 This is true to an extent.
 It’s not the whole story of diamonds.
-A small diamond that's cut well and is nearly colorless can cost significantly more than a large diamond that's visible flaws and is discolored.
+A small diamond that's cut well and is nearly colourless can cost significantly more than a large diamond that's visible flaws and is discoloured.
 Similarly, an exceptionally clear diamond will cost more than a large diamond.

 When shopping for a diamond, you should try to strike a balance between the 4 C’s while keeping your budgeted 5th C in mind.
 It’s also important to keep in mind the preferences of the person you're buying for.
-If your future wife likes things big, you might want to sacrifice a little bit in cut or color to find a ring that's a high carat weight.
+If your future wife likes things big, you might want to sacrifice a little bit in cut or colour to find a ring that's a high carat weight.
 Alternately, if she’s not concerned with competing with her friends in the race for the biggest ring, she might prefer a smaller diamond that's clear.
 Cut to reflect as much light as possible.

 As far as that all-important 5th of the 5 C’s of diamonds, you should've that decided upon before you get to the store.
 Consider what your possible budget is for a ring.
 Then see what you can find within that range.